epiccakeking/aops-enhanced/README.md

 # AoPS Enhanced
 Notice: This is a work in progress rewrite so things may break/change.
-This branch is not compatible with the master branch.
+This version uses a new configuration system and can be configured seperately from version 5 (though using both simultaneously is not advised).

 ## Installation